 P.O.
 Box 2000

-While Innovis is not one of the big three credit reporting companies, consumers have increasingly found it important to keep tabs on Innovis credit reports, especially given their relationship with Fannie Mae and Freddie Mac.
+Innovis is not considered a major credit bureau.
+However, consumers have increasingly found it important to keep tabs on their Innovis credit report, especially given their relationship with Fannie Mae and Freddie Mac.

-This company primarily serves to sell lists to creditors (including mortgage lenders) of creditworthy and non-creditworthy individuals.
+This credit bureau primarily sells lists to creditors (including mortgage lenders) of creditworthy and non-creditworthy individuals.

-You can access reports and request changes just as you would with any of the major three credit bureaus.
+You can get a copy of your credit report and request changes just as you would with any of the three major credit bureaus.
 However, you’ll have to call the national opt-out number (1-888-567-8688) to have your name and number removed from their lists.